Arcranmon/shattered-spirits/README.md

     - Water: ???
     - Wind: Sound
     - Wood: Poison
-- Styles are very underdeveloped compared to Spirits at the moment and need to be expanded to include a wider range of fighting styles and options.
 - Balance pass over Weapons and Styles to make sure they are competitive with Spirit options.
 - Develop consumable items that characters can choose to take at the start of an expedition and develop some Skill Masteries for them.
 - Develop some basic NPC stat blocks for testing.